Intelligence, imagination, and knowledge are essential resources common to man. It is effectiveness that converts them into results.

 Focus.
 An executive resume needs a clear, succinct message about the value you bring.
 Target that message to your target position.
 Demonstrate your value by emphasizing the aspects of your expertise and experience that match the employer's needs.

 Showcase Profit.
 You must present evidence that you add value.
-Mostly resumes focus on job responsibilities.
+Mostly executive resumes focus on job responsibilities.
 However, describing achievements is much more powerful.
 Job responsibilities are simply those things we are supposed to do.
 Achievements are reliable because they prove that you did what you could.
 They are a powerful way to show your ability and make a difference.
 Achievements show that you have increased revenue or boosted productivity.

 Provide Context.
 Compliment your achievements by providing context.
 If you "increased sales by 10%", compliment it by saying "reversed 5-year sales decline by increasing sales 10% in the first year".
 Now your recruiter will truly appreciate your accomplishment.
 Provide context in all positions you can.

 Design Matters.
-Your resume should be clean, readable and simple while drawing attention to key information.
+Your executive resume should be clean, readable and simple while drawing attention to key information.
 If you want readers to focus on something, bold them to highlight those names or methodologies in a prominent place.
 Highlight numbers, techniques and key skills.

-Additionally, you may visit our online resume builder to have a hassle free and professional resume building experience.
+Additionally, you may visit our online resume builder to have a hassle free and professional executive resume building experience.